I was stressed about missing the flight.

 After ten minutes a shuttle came and unleashed an almost rush-hour-on-the-Underground like crush of people and luggage, and there we were, prime among them.

-A sprint at the other end, buggy whirling on two wheels, Mina shrieking with laughter, and we’re at the gate – miraculously kept open for us last stragglers.
+A sprint at the other end, buggy whirling on two wheels, Little Miss shrieking with laughter, and we’re at the gate – miraculously kept open for us last stragglers.

 Through, down the ramp, buggy flailing over three flights of stairs, racing across the tarmac, and we were there, outside the plane.